Pope's Ukraine diplomacy a political and spiritual tightrope

 “My experience in 2014 is that the existence of the (Ukrainian) Greek Catholics was seemingly an embarrassment and a frustration with the Holy Father and the Holy See,” said John McCarthy, who was Australia’s ambassador to the Vatican at the time.
 “Their priority was the relationship with the Russian Orthodox” and securing a meeting with Kirill.

 Francis eventually obtained that long-sought meeting, embracing Kirill in a VIP room of the Havana, Cuba, airport on Feb.
-12, 2016, in the first meeting between a pope with the Russian patriarch since the 1054 Schism.
+12, 2016, in the first meeting between a pope with the Russian patriarch in over a millennium.

 The two men signed a joint statement that was hailed by the Holy See at the time as a breakthrough in ecumenical relations.
 But it enraged Ukraine’s Greek Catholics because, among other things, it referred to them as an “ecclesial community” as if they were a separate church not in communion with Rome, and didn't mention Russia's role in the separatist conflict in eastern Ukraine.